JOSEFINA GERÓNIMO (ella/she/her)

 Chair, Nominating Committee

-When she is not working, Josefina enjoys reading in both English and Spanish, the outdoors and traveling.
-The following quote by writer Chimamanda Ngozi Adichie encapsulates similar sentiment: "I think you travel to search and come back home to find yourself there."
-She embraces life long learning and is very excited to grow as a board member and become an honorary Minnesotan.
+Outside of work, she enjoys reading in both English and Spanish, exploring the outdoors, and traveling.
+The quote by Chimamanda Ngozi Adichie resonates with her: "I think you travel to search and come back home to find yourself there."
+She joined this board because she believes music and art education can be powerful tools for liberation and healing.